nathangibson/nathangibson.github.io/_publications/gibsonKnowledgeCollaborationJews2022.md

 governance, some of which were based on the Quran.
 Palombo concludes by stressing that the interreligious collaboration that helped to build Islamic administration involved not just the secretary-scholars who might have debated theology in the caliph’s court but also the literate local personnel whose technical skills helped to run the empire.

 It is my hope that the above articles do not just reflect the state of research but will also serve as waypoints toward research that better illuminates the concrete circum­ stances in which Jews, Christians, Zoroastrians, and Muslims collaborated.
-From the individual encounters these researchers discuss – in their interpersonal, interlinear, inter-genre, and inter­ religious dimensions – it is still a long way to piecing together a comprehensive picture even of a particular region or half-century, l_et al_one that of the Abbasid Near East across five centuries.
+From the individual encounters these researchers discuss – in their interpersonal, interlinear, inter-genre, and inter­ religious dimensions – it is still a long way to piecing together a comprehensive picture even of a particular region or half-century, let alone that of the Abbasid Near East across five centuries.
 Reflecting again on the words of ʿAbd al-Laṭīf al-Baghdādī, this collection may nevertheless help us in our short lives to become closer contemporaries of bygone peoples.

 ### Acknowledgments